 There is one little thing I don’t love about this 50mm f1.8.

-I really like the look of low element lenses.
-12 elements is a lot for an f1.8 lens, and sure this is kind of the standard today for high-end lenses, but you will see a reduction of lens tonal pop or micro-contrast compared to a well designed 9 or 7 element lens.
+I really like the look of low-element lenses.
+12 elements is a lot for an f1.8 lens, and sure, this is kind of the standard today for high-end lenses, but you will see a reduction of lens tonal pop or micro-contrast compared to a well-designed 9 or 7-element lens.
 Of course, with that comes sacrifices.

-Of course, some people don’t believe in such a thing as micro-contrast and that’s fine, you’ll love this lens even more!
+Of course, some people don’t believe in such a thing as micro-contrast, and that’s fine; you’ll love this lens even more!

 Build Quality

-It always cracks me when I see people say this lens is a cheap piece of plastic Walmart crap.
+It always cracks me up when I see people say this lens is a cheap piece of plastic Walmart crap.
 It’s so unbelievably ridiculous and couldn’t be farther from the truth.

 Of all the 50mm f1.8 lenses out there, this lens is the biggest and heaviest, but not unmanageable.
-I’ve shot a ton of street photography with it and if you take off the lens hood the size ends up much more compact.
+I’ve shot a ton of street photography with it, and if you take off the lens hood, the size ends up much more compact.

-Whether this makes the lens better or not is still up for debate, but it should make them at least more compact since you have more room to move the elements around behind the point of convergence.
+Whether this makes the lens better is still up for debate, but it should make them at least more compact since you have more room to move the elements around behind the point of convergence.

 Also, this lens does have a rear element focus design.

 The lens caps are also very well designed.
 Both the front and rear stay firmly on the lens.
-This just makes me happy since I can’t tell you how many lenses I have where the rear lens cap can shake off.
+This makes me happy since I can’t tell you how many lenses I have where the rear lens cap can shake off.

 Technical Characteristics